André Mattoni

 André Mattoni (born Andreas Leo Otto Edler von Mattoni; 24 February 1900 – 11 January 1985) was an Austrian actor.
+His paternal grandfather was Heinrich Kaspar von Mattoni, founder of the Mattoni mineral water company.
+His mother was Adele Juliana Pupp-Mattoni from the Pupp hotelier family.

 Mattoni was originally cast in Fritz Lang's Metropolis (1927) but was replaced by Gustav Fröhlich four weeks into shooting.